sankarshan-kundu/simple-message-ui/README.md

 # simple-message-ui
-A test frontend project with Angular
+A test frontend project with React